drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Camera trap videos are especially valuable for researchers studying animal behavior, as they capture rich information including sounds, movements, tool use, and interactions between individuals [@doi:10.1016/j.cub.2019.02.024; @doi:10.1016/j.anbehav.2019.08.008].
 Videos also provide multiple views of the same individual, which can aid in identifying characteristics such as sex, size, and age.
 It can also enable individual identification, which is useful for capture-recapture studies [@doi:10.1002/ecs2.4604].

-From a technical standpoint, video classification is more challenging than image classification.
+However, video classification is more challenging than image classification.
 It demands more complex model architectures, increased computational resources such as graphics processing units (GPUs), and the ability to manage and process datasets often measured in terabytes.
 Zamba initially focused on videos in order to address the gap in the tooling ecosystem, as other automated species classification tools only supported still images.

 In the sections that follow, we describe Zamba’s approach to species classification in videos.
 This includes the core methodologies, the available pretrained models and features, and performance metrics based on evaluation on a holdout set.